Pigment ink print on archival cotton paper, 2:3 ratio

 **** the image is part of a series that does well as a triptych

-When I set out for one of the best-known spas in Iceland, I didn’t have a well-deserved soak in the milky water in mind.
+When I set out for one of the better-known spas in Iceland, I didn’t have a well-deserved soak in the milky water in mind.
 Based on what I’d seen on pictures of the place, I was drawn to the minimalism and juxtaposition of the dark, sharp, and hard lava rock, and the oily, almost opaque, whitish water.
 While everybody else went straight in by the front door, I turned left and started my walk around the wastewater pools, i.e., depressions in the lava field where the water from the spa is left to sink and replenish the aquifer deep underneath the surface.
 The word ‘wastewater’ is somewhat misleading here, as the ponds look as clean and spotless as the soaking pools themselves.

 Literally within seconds, I’d found what I thought was the shot that, for me, characterised the place.
 The shot I would have been happy with if I’d had to leave that very moment.
 Obviously, my enthusiasm had gotten the best of me, and luckily, I knew it did, so I kept on walking and shooting.
 What I’d missed in the subsequent shots (due to that same enthusiasm), was the sun breaking through the clouds.
 When culling the images, I knew something wasn’t quite right, though I couldn’t lay my finger on it.
 That was 2019.